fatastronauts/build-your-own-mint/README.md

 This feature will text you everytime the script is run.
 It works best with CircleCI (below).
 I've found it helpful for displining my spending by forcing me to be aware of how much I have and am spending.

+You will be texted only if ENABLE_SMS is "true" OR you're in a "nightly" CircleCi job and ENABLE_SMS is not "false".

 ## Automate the Updates

 The repo contains a [CircleCI](https://circleci.com/) config file which runs the update every day at 14PM UTC (8AM America/Chicago).
-You can adjust the cron config to tweak the time/frequency of the updates.
-Note that your local `.env` is not checked into the repo, so you will need to copy all those env variables into your CircleCI project settings.

 This is totally optional if you don't trust CI with your tokens.
 Just run it manually when you want to update things.
+If you do want to use CircleCI, here's how:

+1. Change the time (if you'd like) in the `.circleci/config.yml` file.
+2. Set your GitHub username, project name, and default branch name in the env file
+3. Delete `./accounts.public.txt`
+4. Set up the basic project in CircleCI and run it.
+It should fail.
+5. Get an API token from CircleCI and set it in the env file
+6. Create a random string and set it to ACCOUNTS_PASSWORD.
+7. Run `npm run push-env` to sync over your environment to the CircleCI environment
+8. Run `ts-node scripts/encryptSecret.ts`.
+This will use your ACCOUNTS_PASSWORD to encrypt your account mapping (the thing you made earlier in `lib/accounts.secret.ts`) and write it to `./accounts.public.txt`.
+Since it's encrypted, no one can read it without your ACCOUNTS_PASSWORD even though it'll be public.
+9. `git push`

+As your Plaid tokens expire, you can always `push-env`.
+As you get rid of or get new bank accounts, change your secret bank account mapping, encrypt it, and push it.